 For this reason, people living on either side of the street can have very different experiences.
 When someone says: "But I felt nothing", it may be explained simply by the construction used on their house.

 How often do such tremors occur in the UK?

 There are 200-300 quakes in Britain every year.
 Most are so small that no-one notices them.
-Historical data suggests that earthquakes of about magnitude 3.5 are likely to occur in the UK around once every year.
+Historical data suggests that earthquakes of the magnitude that hit Cumbria are likely to occur in the UK around once every year.

 The largest recorded earthquake experienced in the UK occurred in 1931 and measured 6.1.
 The epicentre was Dogger Bank in the North Sea, and so the quake had little impact on the mainland.